chauff/cse1500-web-transcripts/index.md

 ![Visual Studio Code](img/RME-vsc.png)

 VSC offers **many extensions**.
 You can find a guide on how to browse and install them [here](https://code.visualstudio.com/docs/editor/extension-gallery).
 A list with all kinds of "delightful" extensions can be found [here](https://github.com/viatsko/awesome-vscode).
-Since this may be a bit overwhelming, we made a short list of the extensions we recommend to install for this course:
+Since this list can be pretty overwhelming, we made a short list of the extensions we recommend to install for this course:

 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), a popular *linting utility* for JavaScript (a linter is a tool that analyzes source code to flag potentially poor code such as unused variables) - use it to improve your code.
 - [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) does what the name suggests.
-- [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) - a great tool to try out JavaScript snippets without hassle.
+- [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) - a tool to try out JavaScript snippets without hassle.
 - [VS Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - a collaborative real-time coding extension.
 If your team does not want to dive into `git` yet, this is the way to go to work collaboratively and remotely together.
 - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) to make finding the file you are after in your app directory a bit easier.
 - If you like to add TODOs to your code, try [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree), it makes sure you do not overlook any of your TODOs!
-- Finally, a good [theme](https://code.visualstudio.com/docs/getstarted/themes) for your IDE to make coding more enjoyable is also not a bad idea.
+- Finally, install a good [theme](https://code.visualstudio.com/docs/getstarted/themes) for your IDE to make coding more enjoyable.
 [Dracula](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) is a popular one.
 [Cobalt2](https://marketplace.visualstudio.com/items?itemName=wesbos.theme-cobalt2) is also nice.
 If you want to pick based on visuals, head to [https://vscodethemes.com/](https://vscodethemes.com/).

-If you are new to team programming, and want to use VSC's features efficiently, [read our VSC guide](How-to-use-VSC.md).
+If you are new to team programming, and want to use VSC's features efficiently, [read our VSC guide](../Web-Teaching/_practicals/vsc-usage.md).

 **Browser developer tools** are integrated in all modern browsers; familiarize yourself with the developer tools of your favorite browser.
-In our lectures, we will showcase [Firefox's](https://developer.mozilla.org/en-US/docs/Tools) and [Chrome's](https://developers.google.com/web/tools/chrome-devtools) developer tools.
+In our transcripts, we will showcase [Firefox's](https://developer.mozilla.org/en-US/docs/Tools) and from time to [Chrome's](https://developers.google.com/web/tools/chrome-devtools) developer tools.

 ### Required